NEXT CLASSES – May 9, 12, 16, 19, 23, 26, 30 and June 6

-David Cassel offers a dynamic course in accelerated learning and random access memory development that focuses on physical agility and mental acuity.
+David Cassel offers a dynamic course in Improvisation, Mime and Physical Theater that focuses on accelerated learning, random access memory development, physical agility and mental acuity.

 He is currently a coach of Physical Theatre, Improv and Story at Die Etage Schule fur Darstellende Kunst in Berlin, Germany and has been, in part, supported by The Canada Council for the Arts

-Director and award winning performance specialist David Cassel offers a unique training and performance program designed to introduce both students and teachers to a process that explores physical and mental development towards the creation of original performance works.
+Director and award winning performance specialist David Cassel offers a unique training and performance program designed to introduce both students and teachers to a process that explores physical and mental development towards the creation of original performance works and expanded improvisational vocabulary.

 The teaching program integrates a variety of theatrical and sport techniques with a diverse array of live performance situations.
 Workshop students are given opportunities, during extended workshop programs, to advance through a system of skill plateaus and to publicly perform the skills learned upon completion of the extended training program. .